-Cathay Pacific freezes new hiring, to focus on cost cuts: memo
+Cathay Pacific freezes new hiring, to focus on cost cuts: Memo

-In a memo to staff on Wednesday evening, new Chief Executive Augustus Tang said he had asked executives to examine spending and focus on cutting costs.
+In a memo to staff on Wednesday evening (Sep 12), new Chief Executive Augustus Tang said he had asked executives to examine spending and focus on cutting costs.
 The airline will also not replace departing employees in non-flying positions unless approved by a spending control committee, he said.

 The weak demand and cuts to capacity will heap more pressure on Cathay and its new management, appointed after CEO Rupert Hogg quit last month in a shock move and the resignation of Chairman John Slosar last week.